 Fourth grade social studies is all about the state, so if your state history museum is local to you, be sure to check it out with your class.
 Look for kid-friendly interactive exhibits and special educational programs, like the Washington State History Museum’s History Lab.

 By middle childhood, most children have made significant social-emotional growth and are capable of true empathy.
-A visit to the local animal shelter is a wonderful opportunity for some humane education, from the basics of animal care to pet overpopulation.
+A visit to the local animal shelter is a wonderful opportunity for some humane education, from the basics of animal care to the serious problem of pet overpopulation.

 At a concert hall, fourth graders can take in any number of cultural experiences, from a concert by a symphony orchestra to a jazz show to a classical ballet performance.
 In fact, fourth grade is the perfect time to cultivate an appreciation for the arts.

 There’s perhaps no better way to highlight what’s amazing about your state than a visit to a state park.
-Many offer school group programs, including ecology, orienteering, and STEM; however, our pick has to be Beachcombing 101.
+Many offer school group programs, including ecology, orienteering, and STEM.
+Our favorite, however, has to be Beachcombing 101.

-If it’s a reasonable possibility, take your fourth graders to visit the capitol building.
-They’re an impressive sight, but they also provide students with a window into state government and history.
+If it’s a reasonable possibility, take your fourth graders to visit the state capitol.
+These buildings are an impressive sight, but they also provide students with a window into state government and history.
 Also, consider adding on a tour of the governor’s mansion!

 Whatever your location, you likely have a landform (for example: mountain, canyon, cave, butte) or body of water (ocean, river, pond, wetland) that you can visit to show your fourth graders the rock or water cycle in action.